CZ-NIC/knot-resolver/doc/upgrading.rst

   Beware that non-default values require careful :ref:`instance-specific-configuration` to avoid conflicting names.

-* Lua variable `worker.id` is now a string with either Systemd instance name or PID (instead of number).
-If your custom configuration relies on `worker.id` value please check your scripts.
+* Lua variable :envvar:`worker.id` is now a string with either Systemd instance name or PID (instead of number).
+If your custom configuration uses :envvar:`worker.id` value please check your scripts.